 How does the treatment work?

-It is treatment for the infected dental pulp (“nerve”) of a tooth.
+It is a treatment for the infected dental pulp (“nerve”) of a tooth.
 The dental pulp is normally not exposed to germs and once infected by decay, trauma to the tooth etc, it cannot recover.
 Dr Deering provides the careful thorough treatment needed for success.
-First the tooth is completely numbed.
-Root canal treatment removes the infected tissue inside the various tight passages in the root, thoroughly cleans and disinfects the inside of the root then meticulouly seals the passages inside of the root.
-Of course the tooth will need other treatment to repair it.
+First, the tooth is completely numbed.
+Root canal treatment removes the infected tissue inside the various tight passages in the root, thoroughly cleans and disinfects the inside of the root then meticulously seals the passages inside of the root.
+Of course, the tooth will need other treatment to repair it.

 In order to complete the root canal, we will seal up the hole and area where the dental pulp used to be.
 This is typically done with something called gutta-percha.
 This is a rubber-like substance that can help to stabilize the tooth now that a portion is missing.
 At Deering Dental, we will then use a filling or crown in order to further strengthen and protect the damaged tooth.
 Both fillings and crowns can now be created in a tooth-color.
 This means that regardless of where your infected tooth is located, a crown can be used, and it will blend in seamlessly with the surrounding teeth.
 Patients throughout the Coopersburg area appreciate how natural their tooth looks once the procedure is complete.

 Why should I have a root canal endodontics treatment?